nathmo/PlantSensor/README.md

 ## content
 kicad schematic
-BOM (20-30 CHF per unit, aliexpress as sole suplier)
+BOM (20-30 CHF per unit, aliexpress as sole suplier (except PCB itself)

 ## futur works
 - assemble and test the PCB once its manufactured
 - write code to use it
-- fix 12V trace that is too thin
-- add snubber circuit on the mosfet (or ZFS diode)
 - check current of the buck converter in low power mode

 ## firmware